natecostello/van_two_point_oh/van/electrical/wire_sizing/wire_sizing.md

 **TLDR: 2/0 cable to limit voltage drop.
 Fused with a 250A Mega/AMG, lower than needed for cable protection but common with inverter fuse.**

 Maximum charge current is ~180A with the APS option.
-Nominal cruise (1800 Engine RPM) is ~ 175A.
+70 mph cruise (2054 Engine RPM) is ~ 175A.
 Round trip wire length is 50 ft based on our prototyped route with some margin.
-Final length is likely 48 ft.
 By ampacity, minimum wire size is 4 AWG.
-By voltage drop, assuming 3% allowable, taking credit for likely final round trip and cruising RPM output, 2/0 is barely sufficient at 26.6V.
+By voltage drop, assuming 3% allowable, 2/0 is sufficient across the range of charging voltage.
+Note, this voltage drop calculation uses the ABYC/Ancor data and my not hold for all 2/0 cable.

 ## Multiplus 24/3000 Inverter/Charger to Positive Bus